-After a recovery, the recovery site becomes the new protected site, but it is not protected yet.
+After a recovery, the recovery site becomes the primary site, but the virtual machines are not protected yet.
 If the original protected site is operational, you can reverse the direction of protection to use the original protected site as a new recovery site to protect the new protected site.

 Manually reestablishing protection in the opposite direction by recreating all protection groups and recovery plans is time consuming and prone to errors.
 Site Recovery Manager provides the reprotect function, which is an automated way to reverse protection.

-After Site Recovery Manager performs a recovery, the protected virtual machines start up on the recovery site.
-Because the former protected site might be offline, these virtual machines are not protected.
+After Site Recovery Manager performs a recovery, the virtual machines start up on the recovery site.
 By running reprotect when the protected site comes back online, you reverse the direction of replication to protect the recovered virtual machines on the recovery site back to the original protected site.

 Reprotect uses the protection information that you established before a recovery to reverse the direction of protection.
-You can complete the reprotect process only after a recovery finishes.
+You can initiate the reprotect process only after recovery finishes without any errors.
 If the recovery finishes with errors, you must fix all errors and rerun the recovery, repeating this process until no errors occur.

 You can conduct tests after a reprotect operation completes, to confirm that the new configuration of the protected and recovery sites is valid.

 You can perform reprotect on recovery plans that contain array-based replication protection groups, vSphere Replication protection groups, and storage policy protection groups.